Below are some common questions we receive. Have a question not listed below? Message us!

 Q: Aren't road cases difficult to move around by yourself?

-Nope.
-I have moved my trunk-style cases around by myself numerous times over the years, even stacking them and navigating stairs.
+Not at all!
+We have moved trunk-style cases around by ourselves numerous times over the years, even stacking them and navigating stairs.
 It’s all about using leverage to do the work.
-Plus, all of my road cases have casters.
-I’d much rather push around four or five road cases with casters than carry fifteen to twenty individual cases and bags.
+Plus, all of our road cases have casters.
+We prefer to push around four or five road cases with casters than carry fifteen to twenty individual cases and bags.
 Smaller cases are even easier.

 Q. I know that ordering custom cases from a manufacturer is very expensive, but isn't it still much more expensive to build road cases than buy fiber or plastic cases and bags?